andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 <h2>Step 4: Install Active Directory</h2>

-1. Log-in to DC-1 and install Active Directory Domain Services
+1.Log-in to DC-1 and install Active Directory Domain Services.
     <ol type="a">
       <li>Log-in to DC-1.</li>
       <li>If your server manager is not open then click the Windows Logo button and search for "server manager".</li>